+At present, VERA provides four of the most common types of ecological phenomena: predator-prey, exponential growth, logistic growth, and competitive exclusion.
+These four types of models together account for a vast majority of ecological phenomena.
 VERA uses agent-based simulations to provide formative assessment on the conceptual models.
-Note that VERA automatically spawns agent-based simulations from conceptual models: An AI compiler inside VERA understands enough of the syntax and semantics of both the conceptual models and agent-based simulations that it can automatically spawn the latter from the former.
+Note that VERA automatically spawns agent-based simulations from the conceptual models: an AI agent inside VERA understands enough of the syntax and semantics of both the conceptual models and the agent-based simulations that it can automatically spawn the latter from the former.
 This is another example of learning assistance in VERA.
-This learning assistance enables both student scientists and citizen scientists to model complex phenomena without requiring expertise in the mathematics or mechanics of agent-based simulations.
+This learning assistance enables student scientists as well as citizen scientists to model complex phenomena without requiring expertise in the mathematics or the mechanics of agentbased simulations.
 Further, VERA's support for the whole cycle of model construction, evaluation, and revision fosters self-regulated learning.

 In 2019, Smithsonian Institution started providing access to VERA directly through the main page on its EOL website (www.eol.org).
-This means that the hundreds of thousands of EOL users across the world each year, including learners and teachers as well as citizen and professional scientists now have direct access to VERA.
-This also makes explanations of VERA's domain, functioning and operation critically important.
+Now EOL's many users can try out ecological models of several species available in EOL.
+These species are modeled in VERA using the data directly retrieved from EOL such as lifespan, body mass, offspring count, reproductive maturity, etc. This means that the hundreds of thousands of EOL users across the world, including learners and teachers, as well as citizen and professional scientists now have direct access to VERA.
+This opens up the potential for online learning in open science.
+It also makes explanations of VERA's domain, functioning and operation critically important.